gamejolt/doc-game-api/v1.x/construction.md

 (Look [here](data-storage/index.md) for more information about the data store.)

 Now we have to pass in some variables.
-This is done as simple GET query values.
+This is done as simple GET query parameters.
 Note that you can also send the data through a POST method.

-The variables required for each request can be found on on their respective pages.
+The variables required for each request can be found on their respective pages.
 Notice the "signature" parameter - this is required in every request to the system.

 All variables except the signature value need to get URL encoded before passing them into the URL.